Cheikh Mohammad: History

-In 1856 it was named Sheikh ¨Muhammed on Kiepert's map of Palestine/Lebanon published that year.
+In 1856 it was named Sheikh Muhammed on Kiepert's map of Palestine/Lebanon published that year.

 Village life

 The Village is divided into two sections, the upper and the lower.
-The upper is predominantly made up of the Bitar and Khoury families.
-The lower is predominantly made up of the El-Cheikh, Rahal, Mahfoud, Boustani, Taoum, Helwe, and Yaacoub families, with the Halloun family being the most prominent and wealthy, making their wealth in the Australian Construction Industry.
+The upper is predominantly made up of the Fares, Bitar, Khoury and Al Rahbawy families.
+The lower is predominantly made up of the Fares El-Cheikh, Rahal, Mahfoud, Boustani, Taoum, Helwe, and Yaacoub families, with the Al Rahbawy family being the biggest and wealthiest.
 Although many of the families members have travelled abroad to escape the civil war of 1975–1990, many have returned in recent years.
 Many of them have also expanded and moved to many countries including Australia, United States of America, Canada, France, Brazil, Venezuela and Argentina.

 Cheikh Mohammad is a five-minute walk away from Halba, the capital city of Akkar Governorate, providing quick access to all household needs.